Listening Script Vocabulary

 I: Right.
 I see.
 Now, before the show, we were chatting about something called 'orienteering'.
 Can you explain to the listeners what that is?

 C: Mmm, of course.
 Orienteering is basically using a map and compass to navigate between landmarks.
 You have to punch or stamp a card at each landmark you reach, and you are racing against the clock to get the best time.

-L: Not at all!
+C: Not at all!
 I mean, perhaps if you behave recklessly.
 You could get lost or injure yourself trying to take a short cut.
 I suppose that can be quite scary for beginners.
-And also it could be dangerous, of course, if you aren’t an experienced at orienteering or it you’re simply not paying attention.
-For most sensible people, though, it’s perfectly safe.
-But most of all it’s great fun to be running around in the fresh air, taking in all the beautiful scenery.
+And also, it could be dangerous, of course, if you aren't experienced at orienteering or if you're simply not paying attention.
+For most sensible people, though, it's perfectly safe.
+But most of all, it's great fun to be running around in the fresh air, taking in all the beautiful scenery.

 I: I see.
 And camping.
 What kind of preparations do you have to make before going on a camping trip?

 C: Well, you don't want to run out of warm layers, so bring as many blankets and thick jumpers as you can from home.
 If you're travelling to your destination by car, bring as many as you can manage.
 It's worth leaving behind bulky equipment like bikes and tennis racquets for kids if it means you can bring more blankets.
 The other thing is that in the middle of the countryside your mobile may not have a good signal, or indeed any signal at all, so you really would be stuck if your battery ran down.
 So, get a car charger, at least one and preferably two.
 Also, the best preparation is to never plan a camping trip alone.
 You should always go with a walking partner, or even better, with a group.
 It's just much safer.

 I: Yes, well that certainly makes sense.
 And what about special equipment?
 What did you need to take with you?